 Plastic water bottles

-Plastic bottles are great for everyday use as well as for the gym, trail, camp, travel, car, office, school, etc. The biggest downside is that they can’t keep cold or warm for long but you can’t really expect that from a plastic bottle.
+Plastic bottles are great for everyday use as well as for the gym, trail, camp, travel, car, office, school, etc. The biggest downside is that they can’t keep cold or warm for long.
+Actually, you can’t really expect that from a plastic bottle.

 Metal water bottles